 is root canal therapy painful?

 Most patients say that the pain from their infected tooth is much worse than the root canal treatment itself.
 Dr. Merguerian is gentle and skilled, and has even had patients fall asleep during this procedure once they're numb.
 This common treatment will get you out of the pain of a damaged tooth.
 This can be done with local anesthetic or under sedation to ensure your comfort.

 the benefits of a root canal

 It’s always better to keep your natural teeth, even if they need restorative treatment.
 Root Canal Therapy can save your tooth from further damage and prevent an extraction.
 Keeping your natural tooth means you won’t need to replace it with a dental implant or risk your teeth shifting to fill the empty space.
 And at Waterfront Dental, we have resources for our patients to ensure they can get the treatment they need.
-If you think you have an infected tooth and may need root canal therapy, give us a call today to schedule an appointment with our friendly team.
+If you think you have an infected tooth and may need root canal therapy in Baltimore, give us a call today to schedule an appointment with our friendly team.